linda-seiter/cmsc115_2252/week3/week3_lesson.md

 - size = {small, medium, large}
 - rewards = { points >= 100, points < 100}

-Even though the gold reward discount is not available for small or medium pizzas, it is still necessary to display a rule for that combination to show the outcome for testing purposes.
+The gold reward discount is not available for small or medium pizzas.
+However, it is important to display a rule for that combination for testing purposes to check for program errors.

 <table>
 <tr>